 An open question remained on liability if a lower standard was used by a PSP and criminal/fraudulent activity occurred.
-The consensus is to use a similar approach as defined in Payment Service Directive 2 (PSD21).
-The new rules make the account provider liable to restore the funds to the payer in the event of an unauthorised payment, even if a Payment Initiating Service provider was involved.
+The consensus is to use a similar approach as defined in Payment Service Directive 2 (PSD23).
+The new rules make the Account Servicing Payment Service Provider ('ASPSP') liable to restore the funds to the payer in the event of an unauthorised payment, even if a Payment Initiating Service Provider ('PISP') was involved.
 The rules acknowledge that a Payment Initiating Service provider may, as a consequence, owe the account provider compensation.
 PSD2 attempts to establish a hierarchy of liability to address previous confusion as to where the burden of proof lies.

-The implementation of the standard must be auditable if a PSP is to be certified / assured to enable them to participate in the market.
+The implementation of the standard must be assessable if a PSP is to be certified / assured to enable them to participate in the market.

-gov.verify based on GPG45 (Good practice guide), is seen as a benchmark for how prescribed the standard would be, as it defines minimum requirements that PSP's must adhere to.
+GOV.UK Verify, the government's online identity assurance service, based on Good Practice Guide-45 (GPG45), is seen as a benchmark for how prescribed the standard would be, as it defines minimum requirements that PSP's must adhere to.